gnemtsov/ab-app/README.md

 # Introduction
 AB-APP is an AWS serverless boilerplate application.
 You can use it as a starting point for your own applications.
-AB-APP is using [bit](https://bitsrc.io), so you can not only use it as a whole, but also make use of some parts of it.
+AB-APP is using [bit](https://bitsrc.io), so you can not only use it as a whole but also make use of some parts of it.

 AB-APP is a site of fictional "Scientific Research Institute of Sorcery and Wizardry" from the famous novel by Boris and Arkady Strugatsky "[Monday Begins on Saturday](https://en.wikipedia.org/wiki/Monday_Begins_on_Saturday)".
 AB-APP exposes the list of institute departments for authenticated users.
 It also allows to add and edit departments.

-AB-APP is deployend here: [d1v3l4fe3mshyi.cloudfront.net](d1v3l4fe3mshyi.cloudfront.net).
-It might not be the last version as we don't redeploy every time we push changes in repo.
-Also note that when visiting link for the first time application may fail due to AWS Lambda cold start.
+AB-APP is deployed here: [d1v3l4fe3mshyi.cloudfront.net](d1v3l4fe3mshyi.cloudfront.net).
+It might not be the last version as we don't redeploy every time we push changes in the repo.
+Also, note that when visiting the link for the first time application may fail due to AWS Lambda cold start.
 Just be patient and reload the page several times.

 ## Current status
 AB-APP is still under development. **It is not finished**!
 Feel free to experiment with it, but don't use it in production as is.